Rockin’ Romance and Local Legends (Hour 2)

 Yeah.

-So I think he's going to stay there.
+So I think he's going to stay there and we're going to have a terrible record.

 happen.

-Terrible our question of the night folks join the fun.
+Our question of the night, folks, join the fun.

 What's your favorite romantic song?